 Congratulations on becoming a first-time pet owner!
 Along with the excitement and happiness that a new pet brings into the home, a new pet also comes with a huge responsibility.
-Whether you recently got a new puppy/kitten or adopted a pet in-need of their forever home, McLean Animal Hospital is here to help you navigate your experience as a dog or cat owner.
-On this page, you will find everything you need to know to keep your new pet happy, healthy and, most importantly, safe!
+Whether you recently got a new puppy/kitten or adopted a pet in-need of their forever home, Cumberland Veterinary Clinic is here to help you navigate your experience as a dog or cat owner.

 Not only do we want to meet your furry family member, but it’s also important that they get to know us too!
-During an examination, we spend the time getting to know you, your pet and their lifestyle.
-In addition, we will complete a head to tail assessment to ensure your pet is healthy.
-This is also a great time to ask us any questions you may have.
+During an examination, we complete a head to tail assessment to ensure your pet is healthy.
+Exams are also great times to ask any questions you may have.

 Pet Health Insurance and/or Veterinary Savings Account

-The investment of a pet is always something to be considered even before adding a new member to your family.
+The cost of a pet is something to be considered even before adding a new member to your family.
 In addition to ongoing preventative care and annual check-ups, we encourage our clients to be prepared for any unexpected emergencies that may happen.
-We recommend looking into health insurance options, such as Trupanion, or opening a ‘Veterinary Savings Account’ and contributing some money each month.
+We recommend looking into health insurance options such as Trupanion, Petsecure and Pets Plus Us.

 What to Expect On Your First and Future Appointments

-At McLean Animal Hospital, we are here to help you feel confident as a new pet owner!
+At Cumberland Veterinary Clinic, we are here to help you feel confident as a new pet owner!
 Our compassionate and experienced team of veterinary professionals can answer any questions you may have, as well as provide the necessary information you didn’t know you needed.
 We will assess the health of your pet and provide recommended treatments.
 From their early days to their golden years, we are here for all of your pet needs.